Download Careers360 App

 Family background

-• Family history of anaemia that is passed down through generations, such as sickle cell anaemia, may also be more prone to the condition.
+• Family history of anaemia that is passed down through generations, such as sickle cell anaemia, may also make one more prone to the condition.

 Chronic illnesses